Sof1yly/Sof1yly/README.md

 - 👋 Hi, I’m @Sof1yly
 - 👀 I’m interested in creating Indie or Roguelike game and be in the game development competitive
-- 🌱 I’m currently learning DDCT Kmutt
+- 🌱 I’m currently learning at DDCT Kmutt
 - 💞️ I’m looking to collaborate on Unity
-- 📫 How to reach me ...
+- 📫 How to reach me IG: 17savvy_ or Discord: 17savvy
-- 😄 Pronouns: ...
+- 😄 Pronouns: him
 - ⚡ Fun fact: ...

 <!---